flagsoft/mv7config/README.md

 # mv7config

-Unofficial utility for configuring Shure MV7 microphones for Linux and macOS.
+Unofficial utility for configuring SHURE MV7 microphones for Linux and macOS.

 ## Linux